mustafaertekin/jquery-training-person-view/README.md

 https://mustafaertekin.github.io/jquery-training-person-view/

 Enter the following JSON-Text into the textarea.
-The will be parsed and converted to a JS-Object and then some details will be displayed.
+The JSON-Object will be parsed and converted to a JS-Object and then some details will be displayed.
 -------------------------

 {